 While vocalist Ian Curtis was still alive, Joy Division looked set to become one of the biggest – and most influential – rock bands of them all.
 However, after Curtis’ tragic suicide, in May 1980, the future looked considerably less certain for Bernard Sumner, Peter Hook and Stephen Morris.
 By their own admission, sheer bloody-mindedness drove them to stick to their guns, and that decision has paid glorious dividends.
 Recruiting Gillian Gilbert, they regrouped as New Order and found their own unique sound through fusing angular guitar rock with synth-driven pop and the cutting-edge sounds of the dancefloor.
 In a countdown of all their studio records, we evaluate the best New Order albums, revealing why they remain so vital.

-Listen to the best of New Order here, and check out our run-down of the best New Order albums, below.
+Listen to the best of New Order here, and check out the best New Order albums, below.

 10: ‘Republic’ (1993)